Intent

 Impact

-This year we have used the Blackwell assessment to track our children’s progress and the impact of our spelling programme.
+We use the HAST assessment for spelling to track our children’s progress and the impact of our spelling teaching.
 This will give us clear progression data and highlight any children that may need additional support.

-Additionally, pupils complete independent writing assessments each half term, where written work is assessed to inform teachers of pupils’ next steps and successes.
+Additionally, we have recently revamped our writing assessment to fit with The Write Stuff approach.
+The pupils complete independent writing assessments after each unit of work.
+This is used to inform teachers of pupils’ next steps and successes.
 We have a robust system of internal moderation and external moderation where appropriate to assess progress in writing.
 The impact of the curriculum can be seen through pupils’ national assessment results.